86percent/docs/themes.md

 let appearance: EPAppearance = EPAppearance(resourcePrefix: "mytheme", mainColor: mainColor, secondaryColor: secondaryColor)
 ```

+* `mainColor`: this is the color of the outgoing bubbles (right-hand side bubbles)
+* `secondayColor`: this is the color of the incoming bubbles (left-hand side bubbles)
-The `resourcePrefix` will try to fetch the graphical resources, following this naming convention (e.g. mytheme_incomingBubble, mytheme_incomingBubbleNoTail...):
+* based on the `resourcePrefix`, the SDK will try to fetch the graphical resources, following this naming convention (e.g. mytheme_incomingBubble, mytheme_incomingBubbleNoTail...):

 ![Global Architecture](/resources/themes/theme_prefix.png){:class="img-responsive"}